Skip to main content

 From I-95 South of DC (Heading North)

-From I-395, stay on it when it ends at New York Avenue.
+I-95N will turn into I-395N around Springfield, VA (following signs for Lorton).
+After crossing the bridge, stay in the right lane for exit 395 North towards the 3rd Street Tunnel.
+Stay in the right lane and follow the tunnel until its ending at New York Avenue.
 Turn right on New York Avenue.
 Go two blocks and make a right onto M Street.
 Go to the second traffic light and make a left onto North Capitol Street NW.
 Continue on North Capitol.
 You will pass a sign to the Armed Forces Retirement Home-Washington.
 At Allison Street, make a left turn.
-Make another left turn onto Rock Creek Church Road, and make another left into the Eagle Gate at Upshur Street.
+Make another left turn onto Rock Creek Church Road, and make a final left into the Eagle Gate at Upshur Street.

 From Rt 50 East of DC (Heading West from Annapolis and Maryland Eastern Shore)

-Take Route 50, which becomes New York Avenue.
+Take Route 50, which becomes New York Avenue when you enter the District of Columbia.
 Take the South Dakota Avenue exit.
 Continue on South Dakota Avenue.
 Make a left onto Taylor Street NE.
 Continue on Taylor Street and make a right onto North Capitol Street.
 At the second stop light, turn left onto Allison Street.
-Make another left turn onto Rock Creek Church Road, and make another left into the AFRH-W Eagle Gate at Upshur Street.
+Make another left turn onto Rock Creek Church Road, and make a final left into the AFRH-W Eagle Gate at Upshur Street.